Learning stageStage 4, Stage 5

 - discuss the role of art and artists in social change and political defiance.

-- Access our other learning resources for Unsettled: a history-focused learning journey for secondary school students and a learning journey for primary school students.
+- Access our other secondary learning journey for Unsettled: a history-focused learning journey.

 Prepare your students